-Graduate Academic Affairs Committee - see 9.2.12
+Graduate Academic Affairs Committee—see 9.2.14

-9.2.2.a.
-The Faculty Senate
+9.2.2 The Faculty Senate

 1. The Faculty Senate will consist of two representatives from each of the three

-academic divisions, six members elected at large for two-year terms, the President of the University and the Dean of the College.
-Elected members will be full-time members of the Faculty whose service to the University at the time of their election and during their terms of service will be primarily as teachers and/or librarians.
+academic divisions, six members elected at large for two-year terms, the President of the University and the Chief Academic Officer.
+Elected members will be full-time members of the Voting Faculty whose service to the University at the time of their election and during their terms of service will be primarily teaching.

 Divisional representatives will be elected, for a two-year term, by their respective division no later than the penultimate regular Faculty meeting in the spring of even-numbered years.
 No more than one member from any department may serve as a divisional representative.
 Divisions are responsible for establishing their own voting procedures.
 In order to assure representation for graduate programs on the Senate, at least one of the representatives from the Professional Studies Division must represent a department with a graduate program.